Update August 2020: I have been told by many readers that this spot is now closed and parking is not allowed at the bridge anymore.

 Yankee Jim’s Bridge is a suspension bridge in the city of Colfax that was built over 90 years ago, and that is a historic bridge with a great swimming hole below it.
-Just getting to the bridge is an adventure though with a 3 mile, mostly one lane dirt road that you must traverse to even arrive at the bridge itself.
-If you like historic bridges like I do though then you owe it to yourself to see Yankee Jim’s Bridge, especially since it is scheduled for demolition to make way for a safer bridge in the next year or so.
+Just getting to the bridge is an adventure though with a 3 mile, mostly one lane dirt road that you must traverse to arrive at the bridge.
+If you like historic bridges like I do though, then you owe it to yourself to see Yankee Jim’s Bridge, especially since it is scheduled for demolition to make way for a safer bridge in the next year or so.
 Here is all the information.
+Update July 2020: Apparently this spot is now popular on social media (as of July 2020), which is leading lots of crowds here.
+If you go, know that there is VERY limited parking and a long almost one lane dirt road to get there.
+Also, make sure that you keep this area clean and take all your trash back with you if you visit.

 - 3.5 miles on a one-lane dirt road